Whale Watching in Morro Bay, California

 California Gray Whales on the Central Coast

-California Gray Whales can be found in the ocean near Morro Bay from the Middle of December through April, as they travel from their feeding grounds in the Bering Sea down the coast to their breeding grounds in the lagoons of Baja, Mexico and back.
+California Gray Whales can be found in the ocean near Morro Bay from the Middle of December through mid May, as they travel from their feeding grounds in the Bering Sea down the coast to their breeding grounds in the lagoons of Baja, Mexico and back.
 During this stunning migration, more than 23,000 Gray Whales pass by the Central Coast southbound to mate and give birth in the warmer waters of Baja.
 Then, in March, you can watch the whales begin to head north again, and you may even be able to see some calves making their first journey with their mothers!